At-a-glance guide to help you understand the terms used in articles and discussions about aircraft noise.

 Small two-engine aircraft, predominantly used for short-haul domestic and European flights.
 Typically carries 120-130 passengers.

 Set up by the Government in 2012 to determine the future of airport capacity in the South East of England.
-The Commission has been tasked with discovering if capacity is needed, and if it is needed, where that capacity should go.
-The Commission is made up of seven members, chaired by Sir Howard Davies.
+The Commission was tasked with discovering if capacity is needed, and if it is needed, where that capacity should go.
+The Commission was made up of seven members, chaired by Sir Howard Davies.

 Attitudes to Noise from Aviation Sources in England.

 Aircraft Noise Monitoring Advisory Committee.
 The committee is chaired by the Department for Transport and comprises, among others, representatives of the airlines, Heathrow, Gatwick and Stansted airports and airport consultative committees.

 Auxiliary power unit.
 A power unit located on the aircraft.

 An approach to airport noise agreed by governments globally that takes into account the needs and requirements of residents as well as the interests of the aviation industry.

 Large four-engine aircraft, used for long-haul and intercontinental travel, nicknamed the ‘jumbo jet’.
 Typically carries between 300-400 passengers.